• clock icon

 2. Biomedical Waste: Generated in healthcare facilities, this category includes contaminated items like used needles, blood-soaked materials, and laboratory cultures.

-3. Radioactive Waste: Materials contaminated with radioactive substances, such as nuclear power plant waste or certain medical ap
+3. Radioactive Waste: Materials contaminated with radioactive substances, such as nuclear power plant waste or certain medical appliances

 What are GHS Symbols?